Table of Contents

-By far one of the most important parts of using Racks is to establish a Picking Path for your warehouse.
-A picking path is defined as the path a Picker will take if they have to pick a product from every pickable Rack.
-This is the worst case scenario.
+An important part of using Racks is to establish a Picking Path for your warehouse.
+A picking path should reflect the path you would want a picker to take if they had to visit every rack in a single trip.
 For these examples the naming pattern will be:

 Annfor the Aisle number

 Wfor West side racks or an

 Say you have two pickable aisles that are 6 racks long.